slbailey/retrowaves/station/docs/contracts/PLAYOUT_ENGINE_CONTRACT.md

 - Socket writes must fire as soon as frames are available (after decode pacing, if used)

 **FORBIDDEN pacing approaches:**
-- Station MUST NOT apply adaptive pacing, buffer-based pacing, or rate correction
+- Station MUST NOT apply Tower-synchronized pacing (see PE3.2)
-- No proportional control, no PID loops, no drift feedback from Tower
+- Station MUST NOT attempt to match Tower's AudioPump cadence

+**ALLOWED adaptive pacing (when PID controller is enabled):**
+- Station MAY use adaptive Clock A pacing based on Tower buffer status (per PE6)
+- PID controller adjusts decode pacing to maintain Tower buffer at target fill level
-- No Tower-synchronized pacing (see PE3.2)
+- PID controller does NOT affect segment timing, Clock B, or Tower-synchronized pacing

 **Segment timing invariant:**
 - Segment timing = wall clock only